This was recently posed to transgender friend :-

 This has two consequences.
 Firstly, the mismatch between hardwired image, gender identity, and physical experience results in psychological confusion, conflict and distress.
 This isn’t ‘a deep sense’ or ‘feeling’ of being something else but an in your face and constant war between two opposing sets of neurological messages.
 Secondly, the mismatch between one’s natural gender behaviours and those expected by society, based on an assumption of gender at birth and instilled cultural customs, also causes psychological confusion, conflict and distress.
 This is not ‘identifying with a genders culture’, but a constant mental conflict arising from trying to suppress natural gender behaviours that fit with a gender group different to that assigned, and trying to learn and adopt behaviours that fit with the assigned gender group but which do not come naturally.

-The consequences of these conflicts, gender dysphoria, manifests itself in many different ways, from birth and often severely - unusual behaviours, social difficulties and mental health problems, including depression, self harm, substance abuse and suicidality.
-Given these, the mistaken idea that gender is a social construct and the muddling of gender and sex, it is hardly surprising that transgender people are misunderstood.
+The consequences of these conflicts, gender dysphoria, manifests itself in many different ways, often severely; unusual behaviours, social difficulties and mental health problems.
+But while the anguish, confusion, isolation, bullying, depression, self-harm, substance abuse, suicidality and so on are experienced from the very earliest of ages, it can take many years to come to recognise the cause and yet more of hiding and denial before public disclosure and action.
+Given this, the mistaken idea that gender is a social construct and the muddling of gender and sex, it is hardly surprising that transgender people are misunderstood.
 But put simply being transgender is not an ideology, belief or theory any more than autism is an ideology, belief or theory.
 It is a natural biological condition and, as per autism and as shown by research, cannot be caught, coerced, chosen, converted or cured.

 This makes treatment difficult.
 The brain, as opposed to the sex organs, is central to who each of us are and our existence, and while it has a degree of plasticity, its ‘core hardwired’ functions, such as gender, cannot be altered (it is the most complex organ in the body).
 Treatment is therefore aimed at addressing the conflicts, based on the degree of dysphoria experienced.
 Social transition, that is expression of true gender, either occasionally or permanently, within society is the start point, and progresses through manipulation of naturally pliable physical characteristics, via hormone treatment, to surgery only for the most severe cases and where natural manipulation is not readily achieved.
 And while surgery does have its limitations, it is sufficiently effective, to successfully address an individual’s dysphoria and enable them to be identified in the appropriate sex group just as well as those natally assigned but whom, for a range of reasons, have variances in their sex characteristics (for example those who have had hysterectomies or who have Mayer-Rokitansky-Küster-Hauser syndrome).
 The medical intervention is, of course, highly regulated, more so than most other life changing treatments, so that problem/regret rates are tiny, especially compared to similar life changing treatments, while it has been shown that appropriate treatment of those who are identified with the condition early (in childhood) have the best long-term outcomes.